qnodesign/react-bootcamp/Week1_1/ES6/01_Variables/Readme.md

 console.log(x); // inside
 ```

-Uh oh! x outside the function was overwritten by x inside the function because we didn’t specify that x was to be scoped only to foo!
+x outside the function was overwritten by x inside the function because we didn’t specify that x was to be scoped only to foo!

 #### Hoisting Best Practices